eclark98/mscprojectminimalwhole-cell/README.md

 Code from my MSc project, "A Minimal Physiochemical Whole-Cell Model for Engineering Biology; Extending an Existing Bacterial Cell Model".

 Please find below a small description of what each MATLAB script does, and each of these can be found in the folder "Final Code".

-Code adapted from Weisse et al., "A mechanistic link between cellular trade-offs, gene expression and growth", PNAS, 2015, and previous masters student's work “The impact of cellular trade-offs on synthetic genetic circuits across cellpopulations", MSc Research Report, 2017.
+This code has been adapted from Weisse et al., "A mechanistic link between cellular trade-offs, gene expression and growth", PNAS, 2015, and a previous masters student's work “The impact of cellular trade-offs on synthetic genetic circuits across cellpopulations", MSc Research Report, 2017.

 ## Basic Model